As an athlete at VAAS, you have EXTRA responsibilities.

 Attendance to all classes, periods 1 – 8, is absolutely necessary for athletes to maintain good grades and to be available to miss class for away contests.
 Teachers may become frustrated with athletes who have too many absences and may try to prevent an athlete from missing class for a contest.
 Remember that missing one day of class on a block schedule is the equivalent of missing 2 regular school days.

-When a student’s behavior has caused a discipline referral to be generated, Mr. Tyni will meet with the student and assign Do-Over tasks as warranted.
+When a student’s behavior has caused a discipline referral to be generated, a school administrator will meet with the student and assign Do-Over tasks as warranted.
 VAAS Do-Over tasks will be assigned according to the level of transgression.
-Any student on the Do-Over List will be ineligible for athletics until the Do-Over is cleared by Mr. Tyni.
+Any student on the Do-Over List will be ineligible for athletics until the Do-Over is officially cleared.

 Here are some things you must be responsible for: You MUST…